Monday, September 6, 2010

 Crocheted Wash Cloths

 It's not too early to start crocheting up some little Christmas gifts for friends and family!
 These little crocheted wash cloths are quick and easy to make.
-With a little yarn, a crochet hook, blunt eye yarn needle and a little time you can crochet something pretty cute!
-I found the grit stitch washcloth pattern at Lionbrand.
-The little flower cloths make great face cloths or coasters.
-I can't remember where I got the pattern for them, but just google flower face cloths or flower coasters and you should find plenty of free patterns.
+With a little yarn, a crochet hook, blunt eye yarn needle and a little time you can crochet something pretty cute and handy to use around the house either as a dish cloth or a wash cloth.
+I found this grit stitch washcloth pattern at Lionbrand.
+You will need to sign up for a free membership but you will then have access to hundreds of free patterns!
+The little flower cloths make great little face cloths and also make nice coasters too.
+I can't remember where I got the pattern for the little flower cloths/coasters, but you can google flower face cloths or flower coasters and you should find plenty of free patterns.

-My Mom and Sister look forward to these every year.
-My sister says nothing can compare (or at least that is what she says)!
+My sister looks forward to receiving a few of these each year.
 Tie them up with a pretty ribbon and you have a cute gift without much cost or time!
+A frugal and well received gift!

 Tuesday, August 3, 2010